Published Jun 16, 2024 · Updated Mar 03, 2026

 How did assessment and exams change?

 Online assessment protected continuity but raised concerns about fairness, criteria and reliability.
-Mechanical engineering feedback patterns emphasise assessment design and transparency: students ask for criteria that map to outcomes, consistent marking, and feedback they can act on.
-In response, departments publish annotated exemplars, checklist‑style rubrics and sample marked scripts; they set realistic feedback service levels with progress tracking; and they stabilise assessment windows with a “no surprises” approach to timetabling.
-These steps address persistent pain points around marking criteria and feedback while maintaining academic integrity.
+Mechanical engineering feedback patterns emphasise assessment design and transparency.
+Students want criteria that map to outcomes, consistent marking, and feedback they can act on.
+In response, departments publish annotated exemplars, checklist‑style rubrics and sample marked scripts.
+They set realistic feedback timelines with progress tracking and stabilise assessment windows with a “no surprises” approach to timetabling.
+These steps address persistent pain points around marking criteria and feedback while maintaining academic integrity in online assessments.

 What should mechanical engineering keep after the pandemic?

 Hybrid delivery now focuses on purpose: use online modes where they add value, protect time‑intensive labs on campus, and keep teamwork structures that strengthen learning communities.
-Programme teams capture and re‑use the most effective practices, maintain a concise playbook for rapid shifts, and draw on areas that sustained more neutral tone during disruption (e.g. clear assessment briefs, continuity of learning).
-Students expect accessible resources and transparent communications; programmes that meet these expectations lift confidence and reduce avoidable friction.
+Programme teams capture and re‑use the most effective practices, maintain a concise playbook for rapid shifts, and build on areas that stayed more neutral during disruption (e.g. clear assessment briefs, continuity of learning).
+Students expect accessible resources and transparent communications.
+Programmes that meet these expectations lift confidence and reduce avoidable friction.

 How Student Voice Analytics helps you